nextflow-io/nextflow/docs/awscloud.rst

 AWS Batch
 =========

 .. warning:: This is a beta feature.
-Currently only available in the `0.26.0-SNAPSHOT` version.
+It is only available in version `0.26.0-beta1` or higher.

 `AWS Batch <https://aws.amazon.com/batch/>`_ is a managed computing service that allows the execution of containerised workloads in the Amazon cloud infrastructure.